GraphQL-Training/lightweight-graphql-react/slides.md

 --

-Relay uses the global object identifier specification (node Int) as the cache key.
+Relay uses the global object identifier specification (`GraphQLID`) as the cache key.

 --